Plettenberg Bay: Colonial period

 Long before Jan van Riebeeck landed at the Cape, Portuguese explorers charted the bay in the 15th and 16th centuries, the first being Bartolomeu Dias in 1487.
 Ninety years later Manuel de Perestrelo aptly called it Bahia Formosa or the Beautiful Bay.
-The first European inhabitants were 100 Portuguese sailors marooned here for 9 months when the São Gonçalo sank in the bay in 1630.
-The survivors built two small boats which they used to link with a passing vessel.
+The first European inhabitants were 100 Portuguese sailors marooned here for 9 months when the São Gonçalo sank in the bay in June 1630.
+The survivors built two small boats, one which linked with a passing vessel while the other made it to Mozambique.
 A stone that they left behind on Beacon Island, known as the Van Plettenberg Stone, is now in the Cape Town museum.
 In 1763, the first European settlers in the Bay were stock farmers, hunters and frontiersmen from the Western Cape.

 A stinkwood navigational beacon was first erected on Beacon Island in 1771.
 The original was a square block of stinkwood, inscribed with the latitude and longitude of Plettenberg Bay and erected to enable mariners to check their location.
 It was replaced by a stone one by Captain Sewell in 1881.